jhonatanmacazana/vscode-boilerplates/README.md

 - ReactJS with parcel and styled-components
 - ReactTS with parcel and styled-components
 - ReactTS with create-react-app and material-ui
+- ReactTS with create-react-app and chakra-ui

 > NextJS

+- TS nextjs application
+- TS nextjs application with default SEO content

+> Node

 - TS express server with postgress support with typeorm

+> Libraries

 - TS library application
-- TS nextjs application
-- TS nextjs application with default SEO content

 > Others